 Baklava, or baklawa as it is known as in the Levant, is a staple Mediterranean dessert that can be found in Western Mediterranean countries such as Greece and Turkey to the Eastern Mediterranean in Lebanon and Palestine.
 Growing up, we often had it on our table for holidays, birthdays, and special occasions.
 It was not, however, until my friend, Elina brought me a batch from Istanbul, that I became obsessed.
 The indulgent treats consisted of layers of paper-thin filo dough stuffed with a very generous amount of nut filling.
 Sweet buttery, and oh so addictive, it was impossible to have only one.
 As I deconstructed the ingredients used in Turkish baklava, I realized that what made it so delicious was that such as many of the tastiest foods, it was characterized by simplicity and quality of ingredients.
 As the recipe is so simple, good quality dough, butter, and nuts go a long way.

 The recipe for baklava is quite simple so as long as you use ready made filo dough and work with gentle hands.
 To make a smaller batch, use one package of dough, cut it in half, and layer it into a smaller rectangular pan that will fit it.
 Also half the quantity of nuts and sugar syrup.
-That being said, baklava is always better when shared with good company.
-Just a tip!

 INGREDIENTS/ MAKES ABOUT 42 PIECES